pnpm/pnpm.io/docs/cli/link.md

 ### `pnpm link <dir>`

-Links package from `<dir>` folder to node_modules of package from where you executing this command or specified via `--dir` option.
+Links package from `<dir>` folder to node_modules of package from where you're executing this command or specified via `--dir` option.

 ### `pnpm link --global`